Achievable logoAchievable logo

 • Is at least age 62

-Even if an ex-spouse claims benefits, it does not affect the benefits received by the other ex-spouse.
-Continuing with our example above, let’s assume Partner 2 claims benefits from Partner 1.
-The claim will not affect Partner 1’s personal Social Security benefits.
+Even if an ex-spouse claims benefits, it does not reduce the benefits received by the other ex-spouse.
+Continuing the example above, if Partner 2 claims benefits based on Partner 1’s record, Partner 1’s personal Social Security benefits are not affected.

 Social Security benefits are taxable as ordinary income.
-Many Americans are subject to taxation on their benefits, although only a portion* is taxable.
-Those that report Social Security as their only retirement income are not generally subject to tax.
-Remember, these benefits are not significant, so a person living only off Social Security is barely above the poverty line.
-The lower a person’s income, the less likely they’re subject to taxes.
+Many Americans owe tax on their benefits, although only a portion* is taxable.
+People who report Social Security as their only retirement income generally aren’t subject to tax.
+In general, the lower a person’s income, the less likely they are to owe taxes on Social Security benefits.

 *Americans who pay taxes on Social Security benefits are only taxed on 50% or 85% of their benefits.
 Those with lower incomes pay taxes on 50%, while those with higher incomes pay 85%.